match

 `x`'s value to that symbol.

-* array -- an array will match only if all of its elements match the
+only if all of its elements match the corresponding elements in

 * tuple -- a tuple pattern will match if its first element matches,